 The JWST Astronomer's Proposal Tool is under development and subject to updates.
 Current documentation is based on APT v25.4, and may be revised with future APT releases.

 The information below provides quick access to a range of articles on many aspects of APT.
 In turn, many of these articles link to more detailed descriptions or to instrument-specific information that will support proposers in understanding JWST and proposing for observation time.

 APT has several key sections:

-- The Submission button is for submitting completed proposals
+- The Submission button is for submitting completed proposals for consideration.

 More about APT for JWST